jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 A key focus area at the IETF has been the security of transport protocols, and how transport layer security can be best used to provide the right security for various applications.
 However, more work is needed in equivalently broadly deployed tools for minimising or obfuscating information provided by users to other entities, and the use of end-to-end security through entities that are involved in the protocol exchange but who do not need to know everything that is being passed through them.

-Comments on the issues discussed in this memo are gladly taken either privately or on the architecture-discuss mailing list.
+Comments on the issues discussed in this memo are gladly taken either privately or on the model-t mailing list (https://www.ietf.org/mailman/listinfo/Model-t).

+Some further work includes items listed in {{guidelines}} and {{changes}}, as well as compiling categories of vulnerabilities that need to be addressed, examples of specific attacks, and continuing the analysis of the situation and possible new remedies.

+It is also necessary find suitable use cases that the IETF can address by further work in this space.
+A completely adversial situation is not really workable, but  there are situations where some parties are trustworthy, and wish to co-operate to show to each other that this is really the case.
+In these situations data minimisation can be beneficial to both, attestation can provide additional trust, detection of incidents can alert the parties to action, and so on.

 --- back

 # Acknowledgements {#ack}

+The authors would like to thank the IAB:

+Alissa Cooper,
+Wes Hardaker,
+Ted Hardie,
+Christian Huitema,
+Zhenbin Li,
+Erik Nordmark,
+Mark Nottingham,
+Melinda Shore,
+Jeff Tantsura,
+Martin Thomson,
+Brian Trammel,
+Mirja Kuhlewind, and
+Colin Perkins.

+The authors would also like to thank the participants of the IETF SAAG meeting where this topic was discussed:

+Harald Alvestrand,
+Roman Danyliw,
+Daniel Kahn Gilmore,
+Wes Hardaker,
+Bret Jordan,
+Ben Kaduk,
+Dominique Lazanski,
+Eliot Lear,
+Lawrence Lundblade,
+Kathleen Moriarty,
+Kirsty Paine,
+Eric Rescorla,
+Ali Rezaki,
+Mohit Sethi,
+Ben Schwartz,
+Dave Thaler,
+Paul Turner,
+David Waltemire,  and
+Jeffrey Yaskin.

+The authors would also like to thank the participants of the IAB 2019 DEDR workshop:

+Tuomas Aura,
+Vittorio Bertola,
+Carsten Bormann,
+Stéphane Bortzmeyer,
+Alissa Cooper,
+Stephen Farrell,
+Hannu Flinck,
+Carl Gahnberg,
+Phillip Hallam-Baker,
+Ted Hardie,
+Paul Hoffman,
+Christian Huitema,
+Geoff Huston,
+Konstantinos Komaitis,
+Mirja Kuhlewind,
+Dirk Kutscher,
+Zhenbin Li,
+Julien Maisonneuve,
+John Mattson,
+Moritz Muller,
+Jörg Ott,
+Lucas Pardue,
+Jim Reid,
+Jan-Frederik Rieckers,
+Mohit Sethi,
+Melinda Shore,
+Jonne Soininen,
+Andrew Sullivan, and
+Brian Trammell.

+The authors would also like to thank the participants of the November 2016 meeting at the IETF:

+Carsten Bormann,
+Tommy C,
+Roman Danyliw,
+Christian Huitema,
+Ben Kaduk,
+Dirk Kutscher,
+Dominique Lazanski,
+Eric Rescorla,
+Ali Rezaki,
+Melinda Shore,
+Martin Thomson, and
+Robin Wilton
+... (missing many people... did we have minutes other than the list of actions?) ...

-The authors would like to thank the members of the IAB, participants of the IETF SAAG meeting, participants of the IAB 2019 DEDR workshop, and numerous other people for insightful comments and discussions in this space.
+Finally, the authors would like to thank numerous other people for insightful comments and discussions in this space.